Nebraska Wesleyan University Theatre

 Note: Your letters of recommendation and transcripts may be uploaded after the due dates listed above.
 An official hard copy of your transcript and your ACT/SAT scores MUST be mailed to our Admission office to complete your application.
 This important information will be a factor in determining your scholarship award.

 - On-campus Auditions offer a comprehensive experience that will provide you with important information to make your decision about where you would like to go to school.
 You will be able to meet faculty and students, visit classes, see a show or rehearsal, and tour the campus.
+If you are able to come to an on-campus audition, you do not have to create an Acceptd account, but it would be appreciated.

 - High School Thespian Festival Auditions: If you plan to audition at one of the high school thespian festivals listed on our schedule, simply follow the guidelines of the auditions program provided by the festival organizers.
 At most festivals our faculty representatives will post call-backs for one-on-one interviews following the auditions.